28 days. That’s the average length of the hiring process. Or your typical time-to-hire.

 6. Leverage a referral system to promote from within

 Referral systems help locate candidates from within an organization's employee networks, as well as speed up the recruitment process and reduce time to hire.
 One of the most important hacks of an employee referral programme targeted at attracting qualified candidates is offering a referral bonus.
 Cash rewards, prize rewards, and vacation rewards are some of the most often used referral rewards by businesses today.
+Also, Offering competitive salaries and benefits can help you attract top talent quickly.
+This can also help you reduce hiring time it takes to fill open positions.

 7. Redesign your employer brand and career page